 - R1 Undertaking income diversification requires National Park Authorities to have enough capacity, the right skills and robust but agile systems to be in place.
-We recommend that the Authority: - use our self-evaluation tools (Appendix 1) to identify its existing strengths and weaknesses and develop a strategy for income diversification; - continue to implement the recommendations of its Update on Income Diversification paper, in particular to build capacity for pursuing income diversification; and - as part of its strategy for income diversification, set SMART performance measures and appropriate governance systems to ensure adequate monitoring and scrutiny of delivery of the agreed action plan resulting from its self-evaluation.
+We recommend that the Authority: - use our self-evaluation tools (Appendix 1) to identify its existing strengths and weaknesses, and develop a strategy for income diversification; and - as part of its strategy for income diversification set SMART performance measures and appropriate governance systems to ensure adequate monitoring and scrutiny of delivery of the agreed action plan resulting from its self-evaluation.